ThomasByr/chess/README.md

 - as user is requested an additional input, cpu can only promote to queen as of now (there could still be bugs)
 - async input reduced, sigint sent by user does not always close the app
 - added simple display tweak, user can switch filling up white pieces for display
+- add pop command to go to the previous board if available (not recoverable)
+- global state of the program is registered

 </details>